Real-Project-2025-2026/deliverables-real-project-smart-shift/docs/README.md

 This folder contains all documentation and deliverables created during the **SmartShift Real Project**.

-This folder contains all project documentation created during the Smart Shift real project.

 # Group Members
 - Valentin Maresch	FK10	33138722
 - Bernhard Raab	FK10	63129421